 Guided Boat Tours in Glacier

-Guided boat tours in Glacier National Park are a popular activity during the summer months.
-St. Mary Lake offers a boat cruise, they are also offers at Many Glacier and Swiftcurrent lakes on the east side.
+Guided boat tours in Glacier National Park are popular during the summer months.
+St. Mary Lake offers a boat cruise, and they are also offered at Many Glacier and Swiftcurrent lakes on the east side.
 Two Medicine in the southeast portion of the park also offers a guided boat tour.
-It is one of the top things to do on a 3 day itinerary for Glacier National Park.
+It is one of the top things to do on a three-day itinerary for Glacier National Park.

-Each tour is operated on an antique wood boat and many tours feature park rangers.
-Reservations are required for this excurision.
+Each tour is operated on an antique wood boat, and many tours feature park rangers.
+Reservations are required for this excursion.

 Where to Eat on the East Side of Glacier